Keyboard shortcuts

-VIBE CODING AN EXISTING PROJECT
+APPLYING VIBE CODING TO AN EXISTING CODEBASE

 This appendix contains ready-to-use prompts for applying Vibe Coding patterns to existing codebases.
 The archaeology pattern (Chapter 6.7) helps extract DevDocs from mature projects without losing architectural wisdom.